Skip to On this pageAll posts

 Configure for Hands-Free Use

-If you want to avoid holding keys, just double-press your hotkey to lock recording.
+If you want to avoid holding keys, just double-press your keybind to lock recording.
 No settings change needed.
 Speak naturally, then press once to finish or triple-press to cancel.

 A Tool That Works When You Need It

-The core promise of offline, private dictation is simple: it works when you need it, it doesn’t send your words somewhere else, and it doesn’t cost anything.
+The core promise of offline, private dictation is simple: local transcription works when you need it, you can keep the text-polish path on your Mac, and the app does not cost anything.

 For people who rely on voice input as their primary way of writing, those aren’t bonus features.
 They’re baseline requirements.
 EnviousWispr is built around them.

-If you want to try it, download EnviousWispr free and start dictating, or grab it from the GitHub releases page.
+If you want to try it, download EnviousWispr free and start dictating, or browse the source on GitHub.
 Skip the sign-up form.
 There isn’t one.
 Just the app and your voice, with no audio leaving your Mac.

 See how EnviousWispr compares to built-in options: vs Apple Dictation, vs Google Docs Voice Typing, or browse all comparisons.